-As this is the first iteration of this document, we hope to add to it and improve upon it in future years.
-Feedback and suggestions can be emailed to Shannon West at shannon.west@hctf.ca.
+Feedback and suggestions for this document are welcome and can be emailed to Shannon West at shannon.west@hctf.ca .
 Updated versions of this document will be made available at https://hctf.ca/grants/caribou-habitat-restoration-grants/

 Background

 Human-caused disturbances can negatively impact populations of woodland caribou through a number of mechanisms, including direct habitat loss and facilitating an increase in predation.
 Identifying these mechanisms can help to set goals for a particular restoration project and these goals, in turn, can be used to monitor the short-term and long-term effectiveness of the restoration project.